lingtalfi/Models/Form/form-model.md

         - value: the value of the control, it can be null, a string, or an array (in case of multiple checkboxes for instance)
         - errors: an array of error messages bound to the control
+        - properties: an array of user defined properties if you need them
         - ...plus, potential other properties depending on the type and your needs
 ```